bakerem/dark_photons_radio_sky/README.md

 The files in the `21cmfast_sim` directory are used to run and process 21cmFAST simulations.

+First, 21cmFAST needs to be installed manually by cloning (this repository)[https://github.com/21cmfast/21cmFAST/tree/v4.0.0-beta] and following the installation instructions.

 `make_lightconesv4.py` is used to run a 21cmFASTv4 simulation with a provided configuration file.
 The configuration files used in this work are `dark_phot_params.toml` and `small_dark_photon.toml`.
 They are the same except `small_dark_photon.toml` runs a smaller simulation and is useful for some basic testing.

 Then, these files are best analyzed with the `Survey` class in `galaxy_survey.py`.
 This class allows the user to create a mock galaxy survey from the lightcone according to the parameters in our paper.
 Our fiducial survey is the *Roman* High Latitude Survey, although new surveys can easily be defined.